 That doesn’t mean families that prefer to and relax and spend time indoors are left behind.
 Oslo has myriad family-friendly museums and attractions that offer special events and activities just for their little guests.

-How can you not want to learn about Viking age when in a city founded by Vikings?
+How can you not want to learn about the Viking age when in a city founded by Vikings?
 Fram Museum, Viking Ship Museum, Kon-Tiki Museum, and Norwegian Maritime Museum are some of the best museums to take your kids to introduce them to an interesting era of Vikings.

 We particularly loved the International Museum of Children’s Art that houses children’s art from around the world…to be precise 180 countries!